aryadaroui/csulb-master-thesis-class/intro to latex.md

 LaTeX takes commands (or macros) in the form of `\someCommand`, and you can input arguments to those commands with `{}` and sometimes `[]`.
 Shown above are the `\begin{}` and `\end{}` commands.
 These are used for a variety of things, but here, we use them to delimit the boundaries of your document.

-The area before you begin your document is called the *preamble*.
+The area before you begin your document is called the **preamble**.
 This is where you declare additional formatting behavior for your document.
-As shown above, every LaTeX document must declare what class of document it is to determine basic styling.
-We chose report, but some other common options include: `book`, `letter`, `report`.
-If you wish to do something more sophisticated, such as changing the font, you can use `\usepackage{}`, as shown in the code block below.
+As shown above, in the preamble, every LaTeX document must declare what class of document it is to determine basic styling.
+We chose report, but some other common options include: `book` or `letter`.

+If you wish to do something more sophisticated than what is in vanilla LaTeX, you can load additional **packages** to change formatting.
+You do this with the `\usepackage{}` command, as shown in the code block below.
 There are many different packages included with LaTeX distributions, and the documentation for their usage is most easily found on [CTAN](https://ctan.org).

 Note that TeX uses `%` for comments, so anything coming after (and including) a `%` on a line will be ignored during compilation.
 This is useful for writing notes to yourself.
 If you wish your `%` symbol to be compiled, you can use the command `\%`.

-Similarly, LaTeX uses pairs of `$` and `$$` to mark *math mode*.
+Similarly, LaTeX uses pairs of `$` and `$$` to mark **math mode**.
 A  `$` marks inline math, and `$$` marks a math block.

 ```latex
 \documentclass{article}